deckedusa/decked-design-system/README.md

 ```

 This will generate a source file, a stylesheet, and a docs page for you.
 When you start the dev server, you'll find the new component in the "Components" section of the sidebar.

-### Contributing

-Shoelace is an open source project and contributions are encouraged!
-If you're interesting in contributing, please review the [contribution guidelines](CONTRIBUTING.md) first.

-## License

-Shoelace was created by [Cory LaViska](https://twitter.com/cory_laviska) and is available under the terms of the MIT license.

-Whether you're building Shoelace or building something _with_ Shoelace — have fun creating! 🥾